-When you see an occupational therapist, he or she will assess and evaluate your “occupational performance”.
-This means your ability to choose, organize, and effectively and safely perform everyday activities.
+When you see an occupational therapist, they will assess and evaluate your “occupational performance”.
+This means your ability to choose, organize, and perform (effectively and safely) everyday activities.

-Following this, together you and your OT develop a plan to improve, maintain, or restore your occupational performance and your health.
-The treatment/intervention plan may include:
+After this assessment, you and your occupational therapist will develop a plan to improve, maintain, or restore your occupational performance and your health.
+This plan might include:

-- obtaining aids and specialized equipment (e.g. wheelchair); and/or
+- Obtaining aids and specialized equipment (such as a wheelchair)

 Some occupational therapy services may require a fee.
-If in doubt, ask your OT what is included, or not, in the services you are to receive.
+If in doubt, ask your occupational therapist what is included, or not, in the services you are to receive.

 Where Occupational Therapists Work